 The Fathom Smart Prediction rule allows you to use linear regression to forecast the future values of your forecast.
 This linear regression draws a line of best fit through the data to forecast future periods.
-We built this functionality into Fathom, to allow you to leverage your business's historical performance, without leaning on methods, like last year's actuals, that are more fixed in nature.
+We built this functionality into Fathom to enable you to leverage your business's historical performance, without leaning on methods, like last year's actuals, that are more fixed in nature.

 The core principles of our Forecasting tool are auditability and transparency of forecast data.
 Which is why we have opted out of developing any black box machine learning methods that are often difficult to recalculate.
 Instead our Smart Prediction functionality uses mathematical formulas you can trust.